Skip to content

 sqs-mini – Event-Driven Pipeline

-Backend project demonstrating an event-driven pipeline: a Minimal API publishes messages to an AWS SQS queue; a .NET Worker Service consumes them with long polling, processes them idempotently, and routes failures to a DLQ.
+Backend project showing an event-driven pipeline: a Minimal API publishes messages to AWS SQS, a .NET Worker Service consumes them with long polling and idempotent processing, and failures route to a DLQ.
 Infrastructure is provisioned in C# via Pulumi.

 My Role: Solo Developer – backend and infrastructure design